Swayam0407/My-Pokedex/README.md

 # Pokémon Finder

-A dynamic web application designed to display Pokémon cards based on the user’s input for the number of cards and type of Pokémon.This project uses the PokeAPI to fetch real-time data and presents it in a visually appealing, fully responsive interface.
+A dynamic web application designed to display Pokémon cards based on the user’s input for the number of cards and type of Pokémon.This project uses the PokeAPI to fetch real-time data and presents it in a visually appealing, fully responsive design.

 ## 🌟 Features